who-owns-lausanne/who-owns-lausanne.github.io/index.md

 - There is no direct relation between owner type and prices.
 The market seems to adjust prices uniformly over the ownership types.

-- The price per square meter of rent is strongly influenced by the distance to the _lac Léman_ and by the surface of the flat.
+- The price per square meter of a flat is strongly influenced by the distance to the _lac Léman_ and by the surface of the flat.
 Smaller flats cost more per square meter than large flats.